Trenton Catholic Academy

-Trenton Catholic Preparatory Academy (formerly Trenton Catholic Academy) is a Catholic school in Trenton, New Jersey.
-It serves students in pre-kindergarten through twelfth grades and formerly operated under the auspices of the Diocese of Trenton.
+Trenton Catholic Preparatory Academy (formerly Trenton Catholic Academy) was a Catholic school in Trenton, in Mercer County, in the U.S. state of New Jersey.
+It served students in pre-kindergarten through twelfth grades and formerly operated under the auspices of the Diocese of Trenton.
+And operated under an independent board of trustees on and after the 2021-2022 school year.
+(Until its closure in 2024.)

-During the 2017–18 school year, TCA had an enrollment of 202 students and 19.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
-The school's student body was 54.5% (110) Black, 28.7% (58) Hispanic, 9.4% (19) White, 4.0% (8) two or more races and 3.5% (7) Asian.
+The Closure of TCPA in 2024

+The school closed after the 2023-2024 school year due to the decline in enrollment and financial pressures.
+Which then led to the filing of a charter school application to receive state funding which was approved.
+The school is now known as Thrive Charter School.

 History

 Trenton Catholic Academy's high school, i.e., upper school, was known as McCorristin Catholic High School from 1979 to 2005.
-From its establishment in September 1962 until 1979, the school was known as Saint Anthony High School and was affiliated with Saint Anthony Church on Olden Avenue in Hamilton Township.
-The school was renamed to honor McCorristin in 1979 and then renamed as Trenton Catholic Academy in 2005 after a series of mergers with other area schools.
+From its establishment in September 1962 until 1979, the school was known as Saint Anthony High School and affiliated with Saint Anthony Church on Olden Avenue in Hamilton Township.
+The school was renamed to honor Monsignor Michael "Iron Mike" McCorristin in 1979 and then renamed as Trenton Catholic Academy in 2005 after a series of mergers with other area schools.

-The name McCorristin refers to Monsignor Michael "Iron Mike" McCorristin, a Catholic cleric responsible for major parish expansion projects at Holy Angels Church and Saint Anthony Church in Hamilton, Mercer County, NJ (a suburb of Trenton).
+The name McCorristin refers to Monsignor Michael "Iron Mike" McCorristin, a Catholic cleric responsible for major parish expansion projects at Holy Angels Church and Saint Anthony Church in Hamilton Township, Mercer County, New Jersey (a suburb of Trenton).
 The announcement of the closing of Trenton Catholic High School at the end of the 1961–62 school year prompted Monsignor McCorristin to build a new high school to serve the parishes of Trenton and Hamilton Township.
-Monsignor McCorristin was noted for his staunch support of education and parish life as well as a devotion to a spartan personal lifestyle.

-In the wake of a $2 million annual deficit and the impact if COVID-19 on enrollment, the Diocese of Trenton announced in January 2021 that the school is scheduled to close at the end of the 2020-2021 academic year.
-The 550 current TCA students in grades K-12 were to be directed to Notre Dame High School and to other nearby elementary schools as alternatives.
+In the wake of a $2 million annual deficit and the impact of COVID-19 on enrollment, the Diocese of Trenton announced in January 2021 that the school was scheduled to close at the end of the 2020-2021 school year.
+The 550 current TCA students in grades K-12 were to be directed to Notre Dame High School and other nearby schools as alternatives.

-The school later reached an agreement with the archdiocese to become an independent Catholic school under the current name.
-The new school is operated by a nonprofit known as Trenton Catholic Preparatory Academy, Inc.
+The school later reached an agreement with the archdiocese to become an independent Catholic school under the new name of Trenton Catholic Preparatory Academy.
+Operated under the non-profit of Trenton Catholic Preparatory Academy, Inc.